 But with telemedicine, it doesn’t have to be a choice between money-saving and quality care.
-There are certain kinds of care that require in-person interaction—like if you broke your leg and need a cast, or have a nasty cut that requires stitches.
-But alcohol treatment can be still be extremely effective when done remotely.
+There are certain kinds of care that require in-person interaction—like if you break your leg and need a cast, or have a nasty cut that requires stitches.
+But alcohol addiction treatment can still be extremely effective when done remotely.

-In fact, one 2016 study found that, on top of costing less, telehealth was much more effective in alcohol and drug treatment compared to standard continuing care.
+In fact, one 2016 study2 found that, on top of costing less, drug and alcohol treatment that you can complete online was more effective compared to standard continuing care.
 The study tracked 359 participants over two years.
 Of those who received standard care, about 47 percent remained abstinent.
 Compare that to 57 percent of those who used telehealth services.
 Statistically, that is a very significant difference.

 Because programs like Ria’s are less disruptive and more affordable, people can generally stick with them for longer.
 This means that we can leave behind “quick fixes,” and focus on the kind of gradual, well-rounded, permanent change that helps people overcome substance abuse for the long run.